Newfies/OpenSource-S/index.md

 <div class="section">
 <h3 id="hProject" class="noborder hd bold">Hosting the Project</h3>
-  <p>The project and the projects additional resoures fall under an MIT License.
+  <p>S and the projects additional resoures fall under an MIT License.
 All I ask for you is to give me credit, I also ask that you give credit to those that deserve it as well, such as places I got assets from, and those who helped me make this project possible.</p>

   <h4 class="noborder hd bold">Downloading/Cloning Resources</h4>
     <ol>